Jajjarcode/scala-interview/README.md

 * Explain the following terms: ‘Nil,’ ‘Null,’ ‘None,’ ‘Nothing’
 * Explain the following terms: abstract, apply, anyval, alias
 * Explain the following terms: copy, closure, covariance, curry
+* Explain the following terms: literal, lazy, linearization, last
+* Explain the following terms: flatmap, for-comprehension,
 * Explain the following terms: extends, expression, erasure, extractor
 * Explain the following terms: tuple, trait, tail, typeclass
+* Explain the following terms: `map`, `match`, `method`, `manifest`
-* Explain the following terms: super, sequence, some, symbol
+* Explain the following terms: super, sequence, Some, sealed
 * Explain the following terms: val, var, variance, vararg
 * Explain the following terms: option, object, override, ordered

 ## General
 * What does the following method signature mean and why would it be useful: `def foo(f : => String)`
+* If you wanted to build a List of (many) elements how would you do that in Scala.
+How about if you knew the size in advance.

 ## Functional Programming